rondymesquita/the-agile-code-review-manifesto/README.md

 1. Giving a suggestion for improvement is worth more than just pointing out mistakes.
 1. Own the code you are reviewing.
 You also own it, not just who developed it.
 1. Think of code review as a time to learn.
 Whether the code was developed by you or not.
-1. Base your statements on good practices of language  and / or community.
+1. Base your statements on good practices of the language and/or the community.
 1. Communicate with your team.
 Understanding the code together with your team is more important than guessing or making assumptions.
 1. Detach yourself from the code you developed.
 The code is constantly evolving.
 And you must be evolving too.